mychan24/restinginpca/README.md

 ⋅⋅⋅4.
 Subject(table)-centered, block (network) MFA-normalized rectangular matrix

-+ Run DiSTATIS on two-subject sample and use this results as an example of what we want to replicate when multiple subjects are involved
++ Run DiSTATIS on a fake two-subject sample and use this results as an example of what we want to replicate when multiple subjects are involved
-⋅⋅⋅Data structure for two-subject sample: regions x regions x (5 sessions of subjects 1 and 2) ⋅⋅⋅Blocks of tables
+⋅⋅⋅Data structure for the fake two-subject sample: regions x regions x (sessions 1-5 of subjects 1 as fake sub1 and sessions 6-10 of subject 1 as fake sub2)
+⋅⋅⋅Blocks on tables
-+ Try different normalization with multiple subjects (1-3):
++ Try different normalization with fake multi-subjects data:
+⋅⋅⋅Rectangular data structure: 5 sessions x (region-region edges x fake subjects 1 and 2)

+⋅⋅⋅1.
+No normalization -> plain SVD

+⋅⋅⋅2.
+SVD after the columns are centered (center across rows)

+⋅⋅⋅3.
+SVD on STATIS-like preprocessed rectangular matrix

+⋅⋅⋅4.
+Subject(table)-centered, block (network) MFA-normalized rectangular matrix